grame-cncm/faustdoc/src/manual/optimizing.md

 ### faustbench

 The **faustbench** tool uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
 All files are then compiled in a unique binary that will measure DSP CPU of all versions of the compiled DSP.
 The tool is supposed to be launched in a terminal, but it can be used to generate an iOS project, ready to be launched and tested in Xcode.
-A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench).
+A more complete documentation is available on [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench).

 ### faustbench-llvm

 The **faustbench-llvm** tool uses the `libfaust` library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU usage.
 Additional Faust compiler options can be given beside the ones that will be automatically explored by the tool.
-A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench-llvm).
+A more complete documentation is available on [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench-llvm).

 ### faust2bench